Sanka1610/RVX-anddea/README.md

       - Root Solutions : Magisk-based、KernelSU-based、APatch-based

-## Notes

-To prevent automatic updates of YouTube and YouTube Music via the Play Store, it is recommended to use [zygisk-detach](https://github.com/j-hc/zygisk-detach).

-To log in to the patched YouTube app, it is strongly recommended to use [MicroG/GmsCore](https://github.com/microg/GmsCore).

 ## Download

 You can get the latest release [here](https://github.com/Sanka1610/RVX-anddea/releases/).

 Choose either the module or the patched APK according to your environment.

+## Notes

+### Root Environment

+- Works with Zygisk or its alternatives.

+  Note : If using Zygisk Assistant, SU permissions must be granted to YouTube and YouTube Music.

+- To prevent automatic updates from the Play Store,using [zygisk-detach](https://github.com/j-hc/zygisk-detach) is recommended.

+### Non-Root Environment

+- Requires [MicroG / GmsCore](https://github.com/microg/GmsCore) or an alternative.

+- Installed as a separate app from the original YouTube app.

 ## Credits